babylonchain/staking-indexer/doc/staking.md

 that if the staking transaction was active and the staking cap had previously been filled, now there is space for new staking transactions.
 These staking transactions need to come later than the unbonding transaction.

-### Withdrawal Transactions

-For Bitcoin transactions that adhere to the Withdraw transaction format, we check whether they are valid and whether the transaction that they withdraw is tracked by our state.
-If so, the system just marks the transaction as withdrawn.